 The Cunard liner ‘Queen Elizabeth 2’ was completed by John Brown’s Shipyard at Clydebank in 1967.
 The previous ‘Queen Elizabeth’ was built in the 1930’s and named after the Queen’s mother, Queen Consort of George VI.
 The Queen launched the QE2 on 27 September 1967.
 For images of the launch see our Image Gallery.

 Milestones in the Queen’s long reign were the occasion of public celebration and congratulation by citizens and institutions alike.
 In 1977, for example, the Silver Jubilee of her accession to the throne was marked throughout Britain.
 Among the loyal addresses from bodies with a royal charter was one from the Royal Scottish Academy of Painting, Sculpture and Architecture, signed by its president, the painter Sir Robin Philipson.
 It thanks the Queen and Prince Philip for their ‘great encouragement to the flowering of the arts in Scotland.’
 Prince Philip, a well-known patron of the arts, became an honorary academician in 1963.

 The Queen celebrated her Platinum Jubilee in June 2022.

 Royal visits to H M General Register House

-Her Majesty the Queen has fulfilled countless engagements on her many royal visits to Scotland.
-She has visited General Register House three times: first on 27 June 1952 during her first official visit to Scotland as Queen, secondly to mark the bicentenary of the building on 2 July 1974, and latterly to open the ScotlandsPeople Centre on 4 July 2008.
+Her Majesty the Queen fulfilled countless engagements on her many royal visits to Scotland.
+She visited General Register House three times: first on 27 June 1952 during her first official visit to Scotland as Queen, secondly to mark the bicentenary of the building on 2 July 1974, and latterly to open the ScotlandsPeople Centre on 4 July 2008.